Aegeus: Heirless King

 Still without a male heir with his previous marriages, Aegeus asked the oracle at Delphi for advice.
 According to Pausanias, Aegeus ascribed this misfortune to the anger of Aphrodite and in order to conciliate her introduced her worship as Aphrodite Urania (Heavenly) in Athens.

 The cryptic words of the oracle were "Do not loosen the bulging mouth of the wineskin until you have reached the height of Athens, lest you die of grief."
 Aegeus did not understand the prophecy and was disappointed.
 This puzzling oracle forced Aegeus to visit Pittheus, king of Troezen, who was famous for his wisdom and skill at expounding oracles.
 Pittheus understood the prophecy and introduced Aegeus to his daughter, Aethra, when Aegeus was drunk.
 They lay with each other, and then in some versions, Aethra waded to the island of Sphairia (a.k.a.
 Calauria) and bedded Poseidon.
 When Aethra became pregnant, Aegeus decided to return to Athens.
 Before leaving, he buried his sandal, shield, and sword under a huge rock and told her that, when their son grew up, he should move the rock and bring the weapons to his father, who would acknowledge him.
 Upon his return to Athens, Aegeus married Medea, who had fled from Corinth and the wrath of Jason.
-Aegeus and Medea had one son named Medus.
+Medea finally gave him one son named Medus.

 When Theseus grew up, he found his father's belongings left for him and went to Athens to claim his birthright.
 Aegeus recognized him as his son by his sword, shield, and sandals.
 Medea, Aegeus' wife perceived Theseus to be a threat for her children's inheritance and first tried to discredit and then to poison Theseus.
 When Aegeus discovered these schemes, he drove Medea out of Athens.